drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Designed Scaffold Aligned with the Pharmacophore
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-The alignment of the molecular geometry of the most active bicyclo [2.2.1]-heptane derivative with the p53 pharmacophore indicates that the design could be improved.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/designed-scaffold-aligned-pharmacophore-bc5fea10'><i class='fa fa-play' aria-hidden='true'></i></button>The alignment of the molecular geometry of the most active bicyclo [2.2.1]-heptane derivative with the p53 pharmacophore indicates that the design could be improved.
 The molecule has poor biological activities in-vitro but was shown to be capable of inducing apoptosis on some tumor cell lines.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[apo]: 3D structure of a macromolecule without a ligand